Ukraine says Hungary seized $80 million from armored cars and detained 7 bank employees

-BUDAPEST, Hungary (AP) — Hungarian authorities have detained seven Ukrainian citizens, including a former Ukrainian intelligence officer, and seized two armored cars carrying large amounts of cash across Hungary on suspicion of money laundering, officials said Friday.
+BUDAPEST, Hungary (AP) — Hungarian authorities have detained seven Ukrainian citizens and seized two armored cars carrying large amounts of cash across Hungary on suspicion of money laundering, officials said Friday.

-Ukraine accused Hungary of taking the Ukrainians hostage and illegally seizing millions of dollars in cash.
+Ukraine accused Hungary's pro-Russian government of taking the Ukrainians hostage and illegally seizing millions of dollars in cash.

-“This is state terrorism and racketeering,” Ukraine's Foreign Minister Andrii Sybiha wrote on X late Thursday.
+“We will not tolerate this state banditism,” Ukraine’s Foreign Minister Andrii Sybiha wrote on X on Friday.
+“Everyone who is responsible for taking and holding our citizens hostage will be held accountable.”

-The armored cars were carrying cash as part of regular services between state banks, he said, adding that the status of the employees was unknown.

-In a separate statement, Oschadbank wrote that 40 million U.S. dollars as well as 35 million euros and 9 kilograms (19.8 pounds) of gold — worth around $1.5 million at current prices — had been apprehended by Hungary.
+The shipment apprehended by Hungary included 40 million U.S. dollars as well as 35 million euros and 9 kilograms (19.8 pounds) of gold — worth around $1.5 million at current prices — according to a separate statement by Oschadbank.

 Oil shipments through the Druzhba pipeline have been interrupted since Jan.
 27. Ukraine says a Russian drone strike damaged the pipeline's infrastructure, and that repairing it carried risks to technicians.
 It said that even if restored, it would remain vulnerable to further Russian attacks.